rmnobarra/rmnobarra.github.io/_posts/2024-03-29-considerations-on-the-Good-Fast-and-Cheap-Trilemma-and-Why-You-Shouldnt-Opt-for-Public-Cloud.md

 ---
 layout: post
-title: "Considerations on the "Good, Fast, and Cheap" Trilemma and Why You Shouldn't Opt for Public Cloud"
+title: "Considerations on the Good, Fast, and Cheap Trilemma and Why You Shouldn't Opt for Public Cloud"
 date: 2024-03-29 10:00:00
 categories: [article, theory]
 tags: [article, theory, cloud]